-TQ: Emergency workers are no longer covered by this Award: Suggested title: Queensland Fire Service Award - State
+TQ: Emergency workers are no longer covered by this Award: Suggested title: Queensland Fire Service Award - State 2014

 UFU: Title not agreed.
 UFU submits the relevant employees are employed in the public sector not in a "fire services industry".
+Title will be affected depending upon whether one or more modern awards are made.